 Companies from throughout the plastics value chain have committed more than $1 billion to reduce plastic waste by improving waste management systems and cleaning up existing pollution.

 The Alliance to End Plastic Waste will focus its significant resources on developing waste collection infrastructure, innovating in recycling and product design, educating consumers about waste, and cleaning up plastic in the environment.

 Founding members include resin and chemical producers, consumer goods companies, waste management providers and others.
 The effort counts Berry Global, Chevron, Dow, ExxonMobil, LyondellBasell, Procter & Gamble, Shell, Suez, Total, Veolia and others among its membership.

 The group has committed at least $1 billion and has a goal of investing $1.5 billion over the next five years.

-The project was officially announced on Jan.
-16 in a broadcast live from London, where representatives from several companies expanded on the impetus behind the alliance and what it will focus on.
+The project was officially announced this morning in a broadcast live from London, where representatives from several companies expanded on the impetus behind the alliance and what it will focus on.